thinkful-ei26/bookmarks-app-trisha/README.md

 # Bookmark App
 **[Bookmark It](https://thinkful-ei26.github.io/trisha-bookmarks-app/)** is a website bookmark management application.
 It aims to be as a11y user friendly as possible.
 Using jQuery AJAX, it communicates with a heroku database and maintains a list of user submitted bookmarks.
-Please note that the database resets every 24 hours so that data and the bookmarks from the app will be deleted every day.  is a website bookmark management application.
-It aims to be as a11y user friendly as possible.
-Using jQuery AJAX, it communicates with a heroku database and maintains a list of user submitted bookmarks.
 Please note that the database resets every 24 hours so that data and the bookmarks from the app will be deleted every day.

 ## Quicklinks